bekk/bekk-christmas/post/css/wrap-it-up-–-creating-a-css-game.md

 authors:
   - Mira Thoen Feiring
 ---
-Did you catch all the gifts?
+Did you catch all the toys?
 Well, perhaps it wasn't really the most challenging game.
 But might I interest you in a short rundown of how the game is build?
 Read on my dear friend.
 But beware: This might not look its best on a small devices.

 ## The setup